Credit Cards 101: Credit Card Basics

 Keeping a handle on your available credit plays another part in responsible credit card usage.

-When you use less than 30 percent of your total available credit across all cards, you can improve what’s known as your “credit utilization ratio,” which is the percentage of your total available credit that you have used.
+When you use less than 30% of your total available credit across all cards, you can improve what’s known as your “credit utilization ratio,” which is the percentage of your total available credit that you have used.
 Keeping your utilization low can help you improve your credit score over time.

 Review your credit card statement and account online to track spending and help avoid fraud